 The story of Bijou, while basically true, has also added to the charm of the breed.
 In the late 1700s, Bijou, a parti-color Löwchen lived in a castle in Weilburg, Germany on the Lahn River.
 The story goes that Bijou, through extreme loyalty to his beloved master, jumped from a window 60 feet above the river rather than be left behind when his master went off on a hunt.

 Two endings to the story are offered.
 One ending says that Bijou survived the jump and was rewarded by riding to the hunt on his master’s saddle.
 The other asserts the jump ended in disaster.

-In 1897, Maximillion de Conick sold Madame Bennert her first Löwchen.
+In 1897, Maximillion de Coninck sold Madame Bennert her first Löwchen.
 Madame Bennert would become recognized for her efforts to save the breed.

 During World War II, the devastation of Europe proved disastrous to many breeds, the Löwchen included.
 In 1945, Mdm.
 Bennert began an exhaustive search for the few remaining Löwchen in Belgium in an attempt to preserve the breed.

 Dogs from Mdm Bennert’s kennel were obtained by Dr. Hans Rickert in Germany.
 His Von de Drei Lowen is behind every Löwchen of today.
 Through the heroic efforts of Mdm Bennert, Dr. Rickertt and a few others the Löwchen began to spread throughout the world.

 Löwchen arrived in the United States from Great Britain in 1971.
 The Löwchen breed was officially recognized by the American Kennel Club in January 1999 and is shown in the Non-Sporting Group.